Who Built This

 Why I Built PermitBeam

-I saw a gap: insurance agents and contractors in NYC have no easy way to track what's being built and renovated in their territory.
-Every time someone pulls a building permit, it creates an opportunity — for insurance agents to update coverage, for contractors to find leads, for real estate pros to spot market trends.
+I saw a gap: insurance agents, brokers, and local operators in NYC have no easy way to track what's being built and renovated in their territory.
+Every time someone pulls a building permit, it creates useful public-record context for policy reviews, market awareness, and local planning.

 Data Sources